PrinceNet/PHP-Algorithms/readme.md

 ## Euclidean Extended (aka GCD Extended)

-Same as the Euclidean algorithm but this algorithm also brings us 2 numbers `x,y` that satisfy the following equation:
+Same as the Euclidean algorithm but this algorithm also brings us 2 numbers `x, y` that satisfy the following equation:
 `gcd(a, b) = ax + by = d`
+> Time Complexity: O(log min(a, b))

+## Least Common Multiple (aka LCM)

+Given 2 natural numbers `a, b`, find the smallest positive integer that is divisible by both `a` and `b`.
 > Time Complexity: O(log min(a, b))

 ## Kadane (aka Maximum Subarray Problem)